tghs/sshfav.sh/README.md

 sshfav.sh `basename $0`
 ```

-Name the wrapper script file using the user@host pattern, chmod +x it and set it to open in Termainal.app (it's under 'Get Info' for the file).
+Name the wrapper script file using the 'user@host' pattern, chmod +x it and set it to open in Termainal.app (it's under 'Get Info' for the file).
 Afterwards, just copying an SSH favourite and renaming it will work perfectly.

 I keep all of mine in a directory that I have in my Dock.